Governor Statement for 2017/18

 Links to other schools

-2016 saw governors approve a formal link with the George Spencer Teaching Schools Alliance which gives access to a wide range of training and advice, mainly aimed at teaching staff.
-2017 will see a formal collaborative link with the White Hills Park family of schools which will further help develop school, staff and governors within the group.
+2016 saw governors approve a formal link with the George Spencer Teaching Schools Alliance which gives access to a wide range of training and advice, mainly aimed at teaching staff but, it is hoped, will also be open eventually to governors.
+2017 saw a formal collaborative link with the White Hills Park family of schools which will further help develop school, staff and governors within the group.
+This links continues to develop in 2018 and promises to be a great asset to all local schools.